WW1 Comic Postcards

 The Great War

-at Brigade Headquarters when a long expected messenger pigeon was seen on the
+at Brigade Headquarters when a long expected messenger pigeon - from a motor cycle dispatch rider - was seen on the

 horizon, bringing what was hoped would be important news of the British